jfpalchak/inventory-tracker/README.md

 - JavaScript
 - React
+- Node.js (v16.13.1)
+- npm (v8.1.2)
+- HTML
 - CSS
-- HTML

 ## Description

-Coffee Inventory Tracker is a React application that conditionally renders a number of different components:
+This project is a single-page application built with React, using state management to implement CRUD functionality and conditionally render a number of different components:
 * a list of different coffee beans,
 * a form to add a new coffee bean to the list,
 * a form to update or delete an existing coffee bean,
-* as well as allow a user to sell a specific coffee bean, which updates that coffee's quantity count.
+* allow a user to sell/purchase a selected coffee bean and update that coffee's quantity.

 A coffee bean's quantity can only go as low as 0, at which point the product is listed as "Out of Stock".

-The initial diagram listing out the application's component tree can be found below:
+## Component Diagram

 <img src="https://github.com/jfpalchak/inventory-tracker/blob/main/src/img/inventory-diagram.drawio.png" alt="Application's component diagram." />